mocdaniel/dashing-icinga2/README.md

 ## License

 * The code for jobs, dashboards and libraries is licensed under the MIT license.
-* Dashing is licensed under the [MIT license](https://github.com/Shopify/dashing/blob/master/MIT-LICENSE).
+* Smashing is licensed under the [MIT license](https://github.com/Smashing/smashing/blob/master/MIT-LICENSE).
 * Chartjs is licensed under the [MIT license](https://github.com/chartjs/Chart.js/blob/master/LICENSE.md).

 ## Requirements

 * Ruby, Gems and Bundler
-* Dashing or Smashing Ruby Gem
+* Smashing Ruby Gem
 * Icinga 2 (v2.11+) and the REST API

 Supported browsers and clients: